Infumia/InfumiaPlugin/README.md

-# InfumiaPlugin
+# Infumia Plugin

 ## How to Use (Developers)

-Clone the project, run the `mvn clean install`, put this dependency to your pom file.
+Put this dependency to your pom file.

 ```xml
 <dependency>